How to write implications in research?

 It is also important to acknowledge any limitations of the study that might affect the generalisability or applicability of the findings.
 Clarifying the scope and boundaries within which the implications should be interpreted helps provide a realistic understanding of the study’s contributions.

-5. Practical examples and scenarios (if applicable)
+5. Practical examples and scenarios (optional)

 In some cases, providing practical examples or scenarios can help illustrate how the implications can be applied.
 Using case studies or hypothetical situations makes the implications more relatable and understandable, demonstrating their practical relevance.

-6. Call to action (if applicable)
+6. Call to action (optional)

 Finally, a call to action may be included to encourage stakeholders, practitioners or researchers to take specific actions based on the implications.
 Highlighting the importance and urgency of applying the findings or conducting further research can help drive progress and innovation in the field.

-Examples of research implications
+Examples of implications in research

 Example 1: Theoretical implications in psychology